 Step 5: Allow for Movement

-New research has found that sitting down is not only bad for your back and your posture.
+Research has found that sitting down is not only bad for your back and your posture.
 It also inhibits creativity.

 Sarah Knapton, Science correspondent at the Daily Telegraph summarizes the results of the research: